 - Cream the butter with the sugar until creamy and well combined, but not fluffy.
 Add the salt, vanilla and the flour.
 Mix just until combined.
 Turn the dough out onto a lightly floured surface and finish kneading until the dough comes together.12 oz unsalted butter, 8 oz granulated sugar, 1/2 teaspoon salt, 2 teaspoon vanilla extract, 12 1/2 oz all purpose flour

 - Split the dough in half and knead the cocoa powder into one half to make the chocolate dough.
 Pat each piece of dough into a rectangle shape.
-Wrap both pieces of dough and refrigerate at least 30 minutes until firm.2 tablespoons cocoa powder
+Wrap both pieces of dough and refrigerate at least 30 minutes until firm.2 tablespoons dutch process cocoa powder

 - Roll each piece of dough to 6” wide x 12” long rectangle.
 Lightly brush the chocolate dough with water.
 Place the vanilla dough on top of the chocolate dough and line up the edges.
 Trim each of the longs sides of the dough, saving the scraps.
 Cut the rectangle into three equal 2” x 12" slices, lengthwise.
 Stack the 3 rectangles on top of each other, lightly brushing the dough with water to stick the layers together.
 You should now have a 2” wide by 12” long rectangle with 6 alternating layers of chocolate and vanilla.
 Once again, trim the two long sides so they are straight, saving the scraps.